rexray/rexray/.docs/user-guide/gce.md

 [transformed](./config/#all-other-properties).

 ## Activating the Driver
-To activate the XtremIO driver please follow the instructions for [activating storage drivers](/user-guide/config#activating-storage-drivers), using `gce` as the driver name.
+To activate the GCE driver please follow the instructions for [activating storage drivers](/user-guide/config#activating-storage-drivers), using `gce` as the driver name.